temujin9/mezovy/notes.md

 # Expies/homages
 ## Unused
-- [(Towers of Bologna)](https://en.m.wikipedia.org/wiki/Towers_of_Bologna) Multiple towers in Prolichia, result of the internicine combat of factions
+- [(Towers of Bologna)](https://en.m.wikipedia.org/wiki/Towers_of_Bologna) Multiple towers in Prolichica, result of the internicine combat of factions
+- (Drizzt Do'Urden) The Urden
+  - CG shadow elves, look like Drizzt, all panthers and scimitars and spiders
+  - Conquered by the Queen of Air, making her the Queen of Air and Darkness
+  - Use regular elf with Darkvision and Shadowplay traits
+  - Classic Drow can be derived from them, often replacing the normal SLAs with Shadowplay
+  - Non-Urden Drow usually have the Surface Infiltrator trait instead
-- (Mac the Knife) Macheath the Drow Assassin
+- (Mac the Knife) MacHeath the Drow Assassin
 - Black List
   - Slick talking gang-lord using law enforcement to take out enemies
   - Hidden objectives and 15-betrayal-pileups